holtshousens/kaggle-competitions/README.md

 # kaggle-competitions
-Repository will include some of the Kaggle competitions I have / will attempt.
+Some Kaggle competitions all in using R.